Back To Articles

 1. Evolutionary Roots

-According to researchers at the University of Chicago, loneliness may have roots in evolution.
+According to researchers at the University of Chicago, loneliness may have evolutionary roots.
 In ancient times, being part of a group increased chances of survival.
-Feeling isolated would prompt our ancestors to reconnect - it was a “signal” the brain used to protect us.¹
+Feeling isolated would prompt our ancestors to reconnect - it was a "signal" the brain used to protect us.¹

-2. Modern Life Isn’t Built for Deep Connection
+2. Modern Life Isn't Designed for Deep Connection

 Despite digital communication, many people report feeling lonelier than ever.
 A 2021 global survey by Cigna found that 61% of adults often or sometimes feel lonely, and younger generations reported higher loneliness than older adults.²